Union County Performing Arts Center: History

-It was founded as the vaudeville venue and silent movie house Rahway Theater in 1928 as the nation's first “million dollar” movie palace.
+It was founded as the vaudeville venue and silent movie house Rahway Theater in 1928 as an ornate movie palace.
 It contains an original, working, fully restored Wurlitzer pipe organ which was placed on the American Theatre Organ Society's National Registry of Significant Instruments.
 It is an example of "Movie Palace" architecture, designed in the classical revival style by New York architect David M. Oltarsh.

 In 2006, at the behest of Rahway's then-mayor James J. Kennedy, the Union County Board of Chosen Freeholders invested $6.2 million in the renovation of the UCPAC Mainstage (Rahway Theater).
 The building fell into dilapidation as a movie house in the 1970s.
 It was reopened by local nonprofit preservation group in 1984, and was listed on the National Register of Historic Places in 1986.

 Facilities

 The UCPAC campus includes four performance spaces: